 To Open a Can

-Before you do this, you must place the can on a solid surface such as a table.
+Before you do this, you must place the can on a solid surface such as a table or flat, stable rock.
 Never put the can on your lap, you’re very likely to get injured.

 Position the knife perpendicularly on the edge of the lid, holding it firmly with one hand.
 Tap the pommel with the other hand until the tip has pierced through the metal can.

 Warning!
 Do not rotate and cut at the same time!
-You rotate a little bit, enlarge the hole, then rotate again.
+You rotate a little bit, enlarge the hole, then rotate again before continuing the cut.

 To Start a Fire